janvimadhani/janvimadhani.github.io/_posts/2026-06-03-NewHorizon.md

 </figure>

-A fly-through of the 20 Mpc NewHorizon ([Dubois et al. 2020](https://www.aanda.org/articles/aa/full_html/2021/07/aa39429-20/aa39429-20.html)) simulation volume at (z = 0.17).
+A fly-through of the 20 Mpc NewHorizon ([Dubois et al. 2020](https://www.aanda.org/articles/aa/full_html/2021/07/aa39429-20/aa39429-20.html)) simulation volume at $z = 0.17$.
 The cosmic web is revealed through the gas density field, where diffuse gas appears green and the densest filaments and galaxy cores transition through pink to lavender.
 The thirteen Milky Way–mass host galaxies, identified as galaxies with $M_* > 10^{10.5} \mathbf{M_\odot}$, embedded in this volume, are highlighted by yellow spheres that expand to a radius of $3R_{\rm vir}$ and become fully opaque as the camera reaches each system, illustrating the region within which satellite galaxies are identified.

 # Filament Evolution Around Massive Galaxies